Complete-the-Code/ctc2-phase-1/README.md

 Additionally they have confirmed that we have everything needed, to solve this challange.

 Given the clue `symbols < cards`, we've concluded that we are looking for a phrase made up of 21 characters and two other unknowns.
 We believe these two unknowns are duplicate symbols.
-Using our massive brains, we've deduced that the two duplicate characters can be `C` `D` `H` or `M`. robot069 has "confirmed" this theory as of May 25, 2021.
+Using our brains, we've deduced that the two duplicate characters can be `C` `D` `H` or `M`. robot069 has "confirmed" this theory as of May 25, 2021.

 ![Confirmation](message.png)